 Did you know that the way your cat waves their tail communicates emotions beyond happiness, including playfulness, concentration and even agitation?
-Fetch by The Dodo’s on-staff vet Dr. Aliya McCullough shares six common ways cats express themselves through tail wags, so you can better understand your best friend.
+Fetch by The Dodo’s on-staff vet Dr. Aliya McCullough shares five common ways cats express themselves through tail wags, so you can better understand your best friend.

 When cats say hello, their tail is often extended high into the air and sways back and forth.
 If they’re greeting another cat, this wag can be accompanied by mutual head rubbing.

 Tip: Cuddling or petting them is the perfect “Hello” back.